Easy Panzanella Salad with Burrata

 So, yeah, it’s a lot of tomato, but I promise, they’re prepared in such a delicious way.

-Serve this salad with easy summery proteins, like grilled chicken, salmon, or shrimp, and you’ve got an ideal summer meal in no time.
+Serve this Easy Panzanella Salad with Burrata with easy summery proteins, like grilled chicken, salmon, or shrimp, and you’ve got an ideal summer meal in no time.

 Prepare ingredients

-Gather your ingredients.
+Gather your ingredients for this Easy Panzanella Salad with Burrata recipe.
 Preheat the oven to 350 F.

 Slice the bread into cubes